MOC Exams - Recertification

 - MOC exams are required for a diplomate to renew his or her certification.
 By maintaining their certification, diplomates demonstrate their knowledge of contemporary practice and commitment to quality patient care.

-- The exams are generally offered each year in the fall over a 2-week window at computer-testing centers across the U.S. The online application process opens the preceding April, at which time a link to the application process will be posted under each specialty in this section and in the log-in area (My Records).
-Diplomates must meet the application requirements currently in effect.
+- The exams are generally offered each year in the fall over a 2-week window at computer-testing centers across the U.S. The online registration process opens the preceding April, at which time a link to the registration process will be posted under each specialty in this section and in the log-in area (My Records).

-- If you are transferring CME information from the ACS or SAGES, or operative data from the ACS Surgeon Specific Registry (case log), the authorization code to conduct the transfer will be available once you log into the exam's online application process.
+- Transfer Codes: If you are transferring CME information from the ACS or SAGES, or operative data from the ACS Surgeon Specific Registry (case log), the authorization code to conduct the transfer will be available once you log into the exam's registration process.

 MOC exams consist of multiple-choice questions designed to assess a surgeon's cognitive knowledge and clinical judgment.
 Examinations are developed by committees consisting of ABS directors and other experienced surgeons in community and academic practice.
 Content outlines are available for all exams.
-The examinations are typically 5 hours in length (6 hours for vascular surgery; 8 hours for HPM) and are generally administered in consecutive 90-minute sessions, with short breaks between sessions.
+The examinations are 5 hours in length (three consecutive 90-minute sessions, with 10-minute breaks between sessions).
+The HPM MOC Exam, given through ABIM, is eight hours in length.

 General Surgery vs. Surgical Specialties